chineduCoded/alx-higher_level_programming/0x00-python-hello_world/README.md

 **9-easter_egg.py** - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.<br/>
 **10-check_cycle.c** - Write a function in C that checks if a singly linked list has a cycle in it.
 Prototype: int check_cycle(listint_t *list); Return: 0 if there is no cycle, 1 if there is a cycle<br/>
 **100-write.py** - Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.<br/>
+**12. Compile** - Write a script that compiles a Python script file.
+The Python file name will be stored in the environment variable main.py<br/>